Writing Your profile for Psychology Today

 Feeling overwhelmed?

-Let me write your therapist profile for you.
+I’ll write your therapist profile for you.

 As a freelance writer with many years of clinical experience in mental health roles, the complex task of crafting effective therapist profiles is a fun challenge for me.
-I enjoy pulling all the pieces together to create a profile that sounds and feels like you, speaks directly to your ideal client, and conveys who you are as the highly trained but human person in the therapist chair.
+I enjoy pulling all the pieces together to create a profile that sounds and feels like you, speaks directly to your ideal client, and conveys who you are as the highly trained (but human) person in the therapist chair.